Jonathlon/Meet-App/README.md

 Scenario 2: User can change the number of events displayed.
 Given the event list is displayed
-When the user wants to increase or reduce the number of events shown Then they can amend the number of events shown
+When the user wants to change the number of events shown Then the event list should be updated accordingly

 ## Feature 4: Use the App When Offline